 Throughout the history of the symposium, presenters have included notable General Authorities of the Church, historians, scholars, educators, and authors.
 This symposium was established to explore annually a topic of special interest in the history of The Church of Jesus Christ of Latter-day Saints.
 Historians and scholars meet to share the fruits of their research with each other and a general audience of interested Latter-day Saints and friends.
 Selected papers from previous symposia have been printed in books copublished by the Religious Studies Center and Deseret Book.

-The Department of Church History and Doctrine at Brigham Young University together with the Church History Department of The Church of Jesus Christ of Latter-day Saints announce the 2022 Church History Symposium to be held on March 10–11, 2022.
-The symposium will convene at Brigham Young University on March 10 and at the Assembly Hall in Salt Lake City on March 11.
-Keynote speakers include Elder Gerrit W. Gong, Quorum of the Twelve Apostles, The Church of Jesus Christ of Latter-day Saints, and Sarah Barringer Gordon, University of Pennsylvania Professor of Constitutional Law and History.
+The Department of Church History and Doctrine at BYU and the Church History Department of The Church of Jesus Christ of Latter-day Saints announce the Church History Symposium, October 24–25, 2024.
+The symposium will convene at Brigham Young University (October 24) and at the Church History Library in Salt Lake City (October 25).
+Keynote speakers include Young Women GeneralPresident Emily Freeman, and Young Men General President Steven J. Lund, and Dr. Monica Mercado, Professor of Women’s Studies and North American Religions at Colgate University.